 - Submissions must be created specifically for the Contest.

 - Submissions must be the original work of the Entrant's student(s).

-- Submissions must be uploaded by the Entrant to SoundCloud (in any format acceptable to SoundCloud) with the ability to download the Submission enabled.
+- Submissions must be uploaded by the Entrant to SoundCloud, Podbean, or Anchor (in any format acceptable to those platforms) with the ability to download the Submission enabled.

 - Submissions must not contain material that violates or infringes another's rights (including, but not limited to, material that violates privacy, publicity, or intellectual property rights).

 Submissions may be on any topic; however, the following prompts are offered as suggestions: